JuliaDataScience/JuliaDataScience/contents/julia_101.md

 )
 ```

-We can see that it is a function with 2 methods:
+We can see that it is a function with multiple methods:

 ```jl
 sco(